 Annual receipts at nonemployer establishments: Agricultural chemical mfg.
-(2007)

-Most valuable export: Computers and electronic products and chemicals
+Most valuable export: Computers and electronic products and chemicals inployors in Massachuseus.
+ENTE Corporation, Tankee Canale and Wyen Tharmaceuter

-Large employers in Massachusetts: EMC Corporation, Yankee Candle and Wyeth Pharmaceuticals.
+Large employers in Massachusetts: EMC Corporation, Yankee Candle and Wyeth Pharmaceuticals

 NAICS 42 - Wholesale Trade.
 The sector comprises establishments engaged in wholesaling merchandise, generally without transformation, and rendering services incidental to the sale of merchandise.
 The merchandise described in this sector includes the outputs of agriculture, mining, manufacturing, and certain information industries, such as publishing.
 The wholesaling process is an intermediate step in the distribution of merchandise.